 The disc’s diminished ability to provide cushioning, combined with less joint stability, can lead to bone-on-bone friction and the development of bone spurs (osteophytes), which can begin to pinch adjacent nerves.
 Degenerating discs also are susceptible to herniation or bulging — another threat to neural function.

 How to combat the symptoms of a pinched nerve

-About 90 percent of the time, people who develop pain or other symptoms because of a pinched nerve can find relief using conservative treatment methods, such as pain medication, physical therapy, exercise or behavior modification.
-However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute.
-Tens of thousands of patients each year find relief from chronic neck or back pain with our minimally invasive, outpatient procedures, which utilize advanced techniques.
+Typically, people who develop symptoms of a pinched nerve can find relief using conservative treatment methods, such as pain medication, physical therapy, low-impact exercise, chiropractic care and massage therapy.
+However, if chronic pain persists after several weeks or months of conservative treatment, contact Laser Spine Institute.
+We have helped thousands of patients each year find relief from chronic neck or back pain with our minimally invasive procedures.